roryogorman/visita-galicia/README.md

 - The Headline Section contains a Hero Image which will be a stock image of Galician scenery - in this case, the famous Torre de Hercules in A Coruna, which is one of the most famous and most-visited sites in the region.
 #### Welcome Message Section:
 - This section has a brief introduction to the site and its objectives.
-#### Province Section:
+#### Visit the Province Section:
-- This section contains four areas, representing the 4 provences of Galicia - namely A Coruna, Pontevedra, Lugo & Ourense.
+- This section contains four divs, representing the 4 provinces of Galicia - namely A Coruna, Pontevedra, Lugo & Ourense.
 A stock image of landscape representing the region & a navigational button in each will take you to that relevant section

+#### 2. Province Section
+#### Province Description
+- This section contains two parts:
+    - a.
+A map showing the position of the province within Galicia, and
+    - b.
+A short description of the province.
+#### Map of Galicia
+- This is a Google Maps API which has marked on it the top rated hotel, restaurants, bars and tourist attractions (based on personal knowledge & TripAdvisor).
+- It was hoped to use the Places API to automatically bring in ameniies, but this will be work-in-progress.
+#### Top 3 Picks List
+- This is 3 divs showing our pick of the top 3 activites in each province, with a stock image of the attraction.
+Depending on what provinc was chosen, the relevant informtion appears here.

-#### Contact Form:
+#### 3. Contact Form:
 - The Contact Form invites the user to submit to the site owners any questions that they may have on the region.
-#### The Footer Section:
+#### 4. The Footer Section:
 - This bar sits at the bottom of the page.
 Contained in this bar, from left-to-right, are:
     - a.
 Contact Details - the address & contact no. of the business (for the purposes of MS1, this will be dummy values)
     - b.
 Social Media Links - links through to the Facebook, Instagram, Twitter & Pinterest pages for the business.
 For the purposes of MS1, these will be links to the home pages of these sites as the social media pages do not exist as yet.